If you have questions about postpartum sex, you are in the right place.

-You are still healing from your delivery, you are sleep deprived, your eating habits have changed, and your self-confidence might not be what it used to be.
+You are still healing from your delivery, you are sleep-deprived, your eating habits have changed, and your self-confidence might not be what it used to be.

 In addition, your mind is constantly thinking about what your baby needs, how often you need to breastfeed, who is going to fold the laundry, why you still look pregnant, if your husband still finds you attractive, etc.

-As you could imagine, it is perfectly normal to feel overwhelmed.
+It is perfectly normal to feel overwhelmed.

 Reaching orgasm requires a state of comfort and relaxation.

 Lack of Sleep

 How many hours of sleep are you getting each night?

 When was the last time you had uninterrupted sleep for 6-8 hours?